techidaily/site-blog-min/source/_posts/5-techniques-to-transfer-data-from-motorola-moto-g-5g-2023-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 A lot of people switch from Motorola Moto G 5G (2023) to iPhone due to numerous reasons.
 For example, switch to the latest iPhone 15.
 Whenever we move from one smartphone to another, the first thing we do is transfer our contacts.
 Thankfully, plenty of Android to iPhone contacts transfer software can help you do the same.
 By taking the assistance of these readily available apps, you can move your data from one smartphone to another in no time.
 This guide will make you familiar with the 5 best **Android to iPhone contacts transfer** apps and software.
 Read on and learn more about these solutions.

-## Part 1: The best Android to iPhone contacts transfer software: Dr.Fone - Phone Transfer \[iPhone 15 Included\][Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) is undoubtedly the best Android to iPhone contacts transfer software that you can use.
-Since it is compatible with all the leading versions of iOS and Android (including iOS 16 and Android 13), you won’t face any issues using it.
-It follows an intuitive process and has a user-friendly interface.
-Here are some other features of this reliable Android to iPhone contacts transfer software.
+## Part 1: The best Android to iPhone contacts transfer software: Dr.Fone - Phone Transfer \ iPhone 15 Included\][Dr.Fone - Phone Transfer